PDAL/PDAL/doc/stages/readers.slpk.rst

 Example
 --------------------------------------------------------------------------------
 This example will unarchive the slpk file, store it in a temp directory, and traverse it.
-The data will be reprojected to another spatial reference, and output to a las file.
+The data will be output to a las file.
 This is done through PDAL's command line interface or through the pipeline.

 .. code-block:: json,
     {